+1. Utilize new metrics that measure total impact on the entire ecosystem.
 Resolve the "hierarchy of rights" of species on planet Earth per country.
 Genuine changes require overcoming attempts of financialization in order to reflect the (true market) "value" of life, living beings, and nature as we know it.
-There is a need to properly consider how the broader ecosystem can be prioritized over the desire for exponential growth.
-This is a key matter to be resolved, as if we do not have air and water, humans will not have a planet to inhabit.
-These will be complex matters to reach agreement on, but only by addressing these issues can we create the appropriate legal foundations to better ensure the sustainable development of the human race and all other life-forms on this planet.
-Regulation can be a slow process and can take time to change minds, but one must remember the ultimate success of laws that have undoubtedly changed human attitudes and behaviors, for example, bans on smoking in public places.
+There is a need to properly consider how the broader ecosystem can be prioritized over the desire for growth.
+This is a key matter to be resolved, since Earth and Earth's resources are finite and current human impacts on the Earth are causing much damage to the biosphere: pollution of air, soil, and water and ecosystem degradation to name a few.
+If current trends of human impacts on Earth continue, humans may not have a planet to inhabit in the long run.
+These will be complex matters to

-- Metrics and indicators must align with the new work to properly reflect true cost and value The acceptance of the legal personhood of rivers (New Zealand) and other ecosystems provides examples of the way ahead for accepting and respecting the intrinsic value of nature.
+- reach agreement on, but addressing these issues can help create the appropriate legal foundations for the sustainable development of the human race and all other life-forms on this planet. - 2.
+Develop policies and regulations to increase transparency and accountability for total impact on environmental sustainability.
+It takes time to change regulation, and, even more so, human behavior.
+The ultimate success of laws and regulation is to have changed human attitudes and behaviors, for example, bans on smoking in public places. - 3.
+Define impact in preserving and true value in using natural resources.
+Measure, test, and apply accurate measurements of the true cost of using natural resources and resulting true value.
+Metrics and indicators must align with any new work to properly reflect true cost and value.
+The acceptance of the legal personhood of rivers (New Zealand, Canada) and other ecosystems provides examples of the way ahead for accepting and respecting the intrinsic value of nature.
 This approach leads to a paradigm shift that feeds back with overarching transformations in our system of metrics and indicators.
-These should reflect and contribute to a robust transformation at the institutional level, including our fundamental socio-cultural values serving as drivers of our socioeconomic activities.
-Because robust economic transformations also affect accountancy, other related changes must take place.
-As well as establishing the true cost of using natural resources, we must also determine their true value. - Holistic assessments of consequences of human actions
+These should reflect and contribute to a robust transformation at the organizational level, including our fundamental socio-cultural values serving as drivers of our socioeconomic activities.
+Because robust economic transformations also affect accountancy, other indicators must be considered in any evaluation of positive transformation. - 4.
+Prioritize building better datasets to assess, calculate, and monitor progress with indicators that measure total impact. - 5.
+Build progress indicators that measure the consequences of human actions in a holistic way and measure the total impact of human actions from a holistic perspective, including feedback loops.
 As we move towards a net-positive future, we must also guard against unintended consequences that improve one factor from a human perspective but harm another element.
 For example, green energy sources such as water turbines and windmills can significantly threaten fish and birds.
 Short-term human well-being cannot come at the cost of indiscriminate further harm to other life-forms and natural systems.
-This mandate must be built not only into human decision-making but also into intelligent systems that we develop to aid sustainability, particularly before they are given autonomy over their actions.
-Moreover, we need to ensure that we simultaneously prioritize reversing past harms, where possible, through regenerative efforts.
+This mandate must be built not only into human decision-making but also into intelligent systems that we develop to aid sustainability, particularly before they are given autonomy over their actions. - 6.
+Apply a regenerative circular economic approach, where possible, to prioritize reversing past harms as we build a sustainable circular economy for the future.

-The journey has begun but much more has to be done to enable this vision to become a reality.
-As Earth continues its journey hurtling around the sun at an average speed of 30 km/s, the clock is ticking and there is much to be done, but the connected ingenuity of the human race, augmented by an ethically deployed AI, can make us all proud to be human again.

-This space is intentionally left blank to encourage technically oriented feedback for public Request for Input.

-- 1. A Call to Action in Response to the Nature Crisis.
-Global Accounting Alliance. - 2.
-Barkham, Patrick.
-"Should Rivers Have the Same Rights As People?."
-The Guardian, 25 July 2021. - 3.
+- 1. Barkham, Patrick.
+"Should Rivers Have the Same Rights As People?"
+The Guardian, 25 July 2021. - 2.
 Bennett-Jones, Owen.
 "Should Animals Have the Same Rights as Humans?"
-BBC News, 26 May 2015. - 4.
+BBC News, 26 May 2015. - 3.
+Global Accounting Alliance.
+A Call to Action in Response to the Nature Crisis. - 4.
 Wikipedia, s. v.
 "Animal Rights."
 Last modified 17 Apr.
 2023.

-Issue: Lack of socioeconomic transformation toward sustainability
+Issue 6: Lack of socioeconomic transformation toward sustainability